iBrebrek/softwaresaona/README.md

       +---+
 "
 ```
 Note that some command lines do not support multiline arguments, for example on Windows use PowerShell instead of cmd.

+In case you'd rather not run anything and only look at github, CI was added to run all tests.

 # [Software Sauna](https://www.softwaresauna.com/) Code Challenge